spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-user-verification-service.md

 Replace `info` with one of the choices (they can be checked [here](https://github.com/winstonjs/winston#logging-levels)) to control the verbosity of the logs generated.

 If you have issues with a service, and are requesting support, the higher levels of logging will generally be more helpful.

+### Extending the configuration

+There are some additional things you may wish to configure about the component.

+Take a look at:

+- `roles/custom/matrix-user-verification-service/defaults/main.yml` for some variables that you can customize via your `vars.yml` file

 ## Installing